nexumAG/nx-amplience-brand-colours/README.md

 The brand colours extension just wraps around a simple string field.
 The ID for the associated brand colours content item should be provided as a paramater.

+If extensions on your repository don't go through a VSE, you also need to provide your account name as `account`.
+This can be found in the DC frontend URL when logged in.

 ```json
 {
   "type": "string",